 Due to the non-uniform and sometimes, chaotic nature of GT stores, there are very few (perhaps zero) standard solutions available in the market for Image Recognition.
 Therefore, even the most sophisticated technology vendor who has not worked on traditional trade images before would need to do heavy customization in their algorithms which may lead to longer times and higher costs for them.

-The most important metric for a CPG company to consider is the ability of a vendor to scale its pilot solution without significantly increasing the setup or image processing costs.
+The most important metric for a CPG brand to consider is the ability of a vendor to scale its pilot solution without significantly increasing the setup or image processing costs.

 Dense Product Stacking